 Drying of Ink

 For some time, I left my ink studies alone, but when I was developing the inner cap for my first fountain pen, I opened the ink books again.
-I realised how important air tightness was, how difficult it was to obtain and maintain.
+I realised how vital airtightness was, how difficult it was to obtain and maintain.
 I will talk about this in detail in the chapter The Cap (not written, yet).

 In order to reduce the susceptibility to drying while the ink was inside and on the pen, I asked myself, if there was an opportunity to reduce the ink’s drying time without affecting any other characteristic.
 Initially, this question sounds contradicting because when the ink hits the paper, you want it to dry as quickly as possible.